Herniated Thoracic Disc

-A herniated thoracic disc is especially difficult because there aren’t as many treatments available as there are for disc herniations in other areas of the spine.
-To understand Thoracic Disc Herniations, though, we first need to cover thoracic spine anatomy and function.
+A herniated thoracic disc is a serious medical condition where the disc contents are extruded into the spinal canal.
+This can cause debilitating localized thoracic pain, lancinating pain across the chest wall, or injury to the spinal cord.
+Herniated thoracic discs are especially difficult because there aren’t as many treatments available as there are for disc herniations in other areas of the spine.
+To better understand herniated thoracic discs we first need to cover thoracic spine anatomy and function.

 What is a Thoracic Herniated Disc?